 Here are some of the best essential oils to prevent allergies.
 Add these to your essential oil collection and you’ll be better prepared for allergy season!

 Several studies point to Peppermint being one of the most effective essential oils for allergies.
 One study found that Peppermint relaxed smooth muscle in animals, which reduced coughing.

 Although the study only addressed animals, it is thought that humans can experience similar respiratory relief from the use of peppermint oil.
-Another study found that Peppermint reduces the body’s allergic response internally.
-Allergens typically cause the production of histamines within the body, an inflammatory response that causes all of those pesky reactions like itching and sneezing.
+Another study found that peppermint reduces the body’s allergic response internally.
+Allergens typically cause the production of histamines within the body, an inflammatory response that causes all of those pesky reactions like allergic rhinitis(inflamed nasal passages), itching, and sneezing.

 Recommended Peppermint Essential Oil: NOW Solutions 100% Pure 1 fl. oz.
 (30 mL)

 Frankincense is known primarily for its anti-inflammatory properties, making it fantastic for seasonal allergies.
 Some of the most significant studies of Frankincense reveal that it is not only anti-inflammatory but also a powerful antioxidant and antibacterial.

 What does this mean for your allergy struggles?
 Reduced inflammation from inhalation of Frankincense is most significant in the respiratory system, meaning that you can diffuse Frankincense to help with coughing during allergy season.

 The antioxidant and antibacterial properties of Frankincense are great for keeping potential infections at bay, especially those that develop from allergic irritation in the sinus cavity.